mafm/ledger.py/doc/Ledger.md

-[Describing transactions in terms of debits and credits] (http://en.wikipedia.org/wiki/Debits_and_credits) _is_ pointlessly complicated, but writing transactions using the normal accounting conventions (where an increase in a liability will balance an equal increase in an expense account) simplifies things.
+[Describing transactions in terms of debits and credits] (http://en.wikipedia.org/wiki/Debits_and_credits) _is_ pointlessly confusing, but writing transactions using the normal accounting conventions (where an increase in a liability will balance an equal increase in an expense account) helps minimise confusion.

-**Ledger.py** understands that accounts on the left-hand side of the accounting equation are different to (and balance against) the accounts on the right-hand side.
+Ledger.py understands that accounts on the left-hand side of the accounting equation are different to (and balance against) the accounts on the right-hand side.
 This means that you can represent the Exxon transaction in the normal way, like this: